 613 Royal St., (504) 522-7261; www.courtoftwosisters.com

-The old-style bar is located in the historic Court of Two Sisters restaurant in the heart of the French Quarter and offers signature drinks such as the chilled Two Sisters Toddy and the Bayou Bash, which mixes Southern Comfort, fruit juices and red wine for a cocktail that won an award from Culinary Concierge Magazine.
+The old-style bar is located in the historic Court of Two Sisters restaurant in the heart of the French Quarter and offers signature drinks such as the chilled Two Sisters Toddy and the Bayou Bash, which mixes Southern Comfort, fruit juices and red wine (the cocktail won an award from Culinary Concierge Magazine).
 A menu of small plates is available beginning at 5 p.m.
 Open daily.
-No smoking.
 Food available.